FuchenUSTC/BCN/datasets/DATASETS.md

 # YOVO-3M and YOVO-10M datasets
-We provide the newly-created large-scale web video datasets YOVO-3M and YOVO-10M with the format of original video id and related meta data (e.g., search query and video title).
+We provide the newly-created large-scale web video datasets YOVO-3M and YOVO-10M with the format of original video id and related meta data (e.g., searched query and video title).

 Since all web videos are collected from YouTube, you can obtain the video URL through the combination of https://www.youtube.com/watch?v= + video_id. (e.g., https://www.youtube.com/watch?v=pReZC78Hb-s)